MirandaA03/RSAweek1/README.md

 # RSAweek1
-This is a simple webpage I made for school project usinf html and css.
+This is a simple webpage I made for school project using html and css.